rahimiiman/Reinforcement-Learning/README.md

 at this repository you may find Reinforcement Learning Algorithm codes.

-I have tried to fall codes in different categories based on their technical and mathematic foundation.
+I have tried to classify codes in different categories based on their technical and mathematic foundation.

 Overal, we can find 4 different types of RL algorithms and I also provided 4 different folders for each one.